 9 Most In-Demand Cannabis Jobs

 As an emerging legal industry, cannabis has created hundreds of thousands of new jobs across the nation.
-For many years the opportunities were few and far between and mostly limited to the West Coast.
-Now, as more states shift toward legalization we are beginning to see higher demand for new jobs throughout the Midwest and the East Coast.
-As companies grow, the demand for skilled professionals has continued to rise.
-As the new 2020 Salary Guide released by Cannabiz Team shows, this demand has already resulted in a more robust market in jobs and opportunities with good salaries, as companies are always actively searching for individuals with the right talents and experience to make their brand successful.
+For many years the career opportunities were few and far between and mostly limited to the West Coast.
+But now, we are beginning to see higher demand for new jobs throughout the Midwest and the East Coast as more states shift toward legalization.

 Cannabis Jobs: Budtender/Dispensary Agent ($35,000-$42,000)

 The most popular entry-level cannabis career is the role of a budtender.
-Typically, budtenders work behind the counter of a cannabis dispensary; as the face of the business, and help guide customers towards the best cannabis options for them.
-This role is suited for product specialists that have a keen eye for top quality products, are sales-oriented, and driven by customer-service.
+Typically, budtenders work behind the counter of a cannabis dispensary; as the face of the business, and help guide customers toward the best cannabis products for their needs.
+This role is suited for cannabis enthusiasts that have a keen eye for top-quality products, are sales-oriented, and are driven by customer service.

 Budtender positions are highly competitive in the workforce, receiving hundreds of resume submissions daily.
 To get an interview you will need to stand out – Here are a few skills that may help you land a budtender role: